awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 **Edition**
  Choose the edition that meets your requirements\.
 **Directory DNS name**
- The fully qualified name for the directory, such as corp\.example\.com\.
+ The fully qualified name for the directory, such as `corp.example.com`\.
+Names longer than 47 characters aren't supported by SQL Server\.
 **Directory NetBIOS name**
  An optional short name for the directory, such as `CORP`\.
 **Directory description**
  An optional description for the directory\.
 **Admin password**
  The password for the directory administrator\.
 The directory creation process creates an administrator account with the user name Admin and this password\.
- The directory administrator password and cannot include the word "admin\."
-The password is case\-sensitive and must be between 8 and 64 characters in length, inclusive\.
+ The directory administrator password can't include the word `admin`\.
+The password is case\-sensitive and must be 8–64 characters in length\.
 It must also contain at least one character from three of the following four categories:
    +  Lowercase letters \(a\-z\)
    +  Uppercase letters \(A\-Z\)
    +  Numbers \(0\-9\)